adrianpawlas/awin-products-import/README.md

 #### Setup Instructions

-1. **Upload CSV file to GitHub Releases**:
+1. **Upload CSV files to GitHub Releases**:
    - Go to repository → Releases → Create new release
-   - Upload `datafeed_2525445.csv` as a release asset
+   - Upload all your split CSV files as release assets, e.g.:
+     - `datafeed_2525445-1 -by MaxAI.csv`
+     - `datafeed_2525445-2 -by MaxAI.csv`
+     - `datafeed_2525445-3 -by MaxAI.csv`
+     - ...and so on
-   - The workflow will automatically download the latest version
+   - The workflow will automatically download and process all files matching the pattern

 2. **Set up repository secrets**:
    - Go to Settings → Secrets and variables → Actions